 We have established a mechanism for our employees to report concerns about unethical behaviour, actual or suspected fraud, or violation of our Code of Conduct & Ethics policy.
-Our whistle blower policy also safeguards the whistleblower from any adverse personnel action and allows direct access to the Chairperson of the Audit Committee in exceptional cases.
+Our whistleblower policy also safeguards the whistleblower from any adverse personnel action and allows direct access to the Chairperson of the Audit Committee in exceptional cases.
 We further affirm that no employee has been denied access to the Audit Committee.
-You can access our Vigil Mechanism or Whistle Blower Policy published on Company's website by clicking here.
+You can access our Vigil Mechanism or Whistle Blower Policy by clicking http://dutronindia.com/wp-content/uploads/Vigil-Mechamism-or-Whistle-Blower-Policy.pdf.